Tragic Train Collision in West Bengal: 15 Dead, 60 Injured | Business

 Tragic Train Collision in West Bengal: 15 Dead, 60 Injured

-At least 15 people died and approximately 60 others sustained injuries when a goods train collided with the Sealdah-bound Kanchanjunga Express near Rangapani station in West Bengal on Monday.
-Rescue operations are ongoing, with injured victims being transported to local hospitals, according to police and railway officials.
+At least 15 passengers died and 60 others were injured when three rear coaches of the Sealdah-bound Kanchanjunga Express derailed as a goods train collided with it in West Bengal’s Darjeeling district.
+Rescue operations are ongoing, with inclement weather posing challenges.
+The PM announced ex-gratia for the victims.

 - Country: